Particular/docs.particular.net/transports/learning/index.md

 #### Metadata files

-Each incoming messages will have a corresponding Metadata File at the root of the endpoint directory.
+Each incoming message will have a corresponding Metadata File at the root of the endpoint directory.

 #### .bodies (directory)

-Each incoming messages will have a corresponding Body in this directory.
+Each incoming message will have a corresponding Body in this directory.

 #### .delayed (directory)

-Used to store messages that have been send with a [Delayed Delivery](/nservicebus/messaging/delayed-delivery.md).
-One directory per time stamp (of a second granularity) with the format `yyyyMMddHHmmss`.
+Used to store messages that have been sent with a [Delayed Delivery](/nservicebus/messaging/delayed-delivery.md).
+One directory per timestamp (of a second granularity) with the format `yyyyMMddHHmmss`.
 Each timestamp directory can contain multiple Metadata Files.

 #### .pending (directory)

-Transaction directory used to mark a message as being processed.
+Transaction directory is used to mark a message as being processed.
 Also prevents duplicate processing.

 #### .committed (directory)

-Used to temporarily store outgoing message that are sent during the processing of another message.
+Used to temporarily store outgoing messages that are sent during the processing of another message.